 Where it is necessary to supplement the safeguards contained in the used transfer tool to ensure the required essentially equivalent level of protection as in the EU, that transfer tool must also include any contractual supplementary measures and commitments to implement specific technical and organisational supplementary measures.

 The following non-exhaustive list is a selection of documents for further reading:

-- EDPS position paper on transfers with relevant prior-checks Opinions and consultations
+- EDPS position paper on transfers with authorisation decisions and relevant consultations

 - Webpage of the Commission (DG JUST) on transfers: